telerik/kendo-ui-core/docs/api/javascript/ui/treelist.md

 ### columns.locked `Boolean` *(default: false)*

-If set to `true` the column will be displayed as locked in the treelist.
-Also see [Frozen Columns](/web/grid/walkthrough#frozen-columns-locked-columns).
+If set to `true` the column will be displayed as locked (frozen) in the treelist.
+Also see the information about [Frozen Columns](/controls/data-management/grid/appearance#locked-columns) in the Grid Appearance article.

 #### Example - locked columns